-The first garden you'll encounter is the Hummingbird-Butterfly Garden.
-The more than 800 species of cacti in the Cactus Garden include saguaros, prickly pears, twisted chollas, barrel cacti, and hedgehogs.
-Cacti produce delicate and intensely colorful flowers that make a late-spring visit to the Arboretum particularly memorable.
+The 300 species of cacti and succulents in the Cactus & Succulents Garden include saguaros, prickly pears, twisted chollas, barrel cacti, and hedgehogs.
+Cacti produce delicate and intensely colorful flowers that will make a late-spring visit to the arboretum particularly memorable.

 The water-efficient residential theme plots in the Demonstration Garden show ways to live in harmony with the desert by choosing appropriate plant species.